Arquisoft/wiq_es05b/README.md

 docker run -d --name my_postgres -e POSTGRES_PASSWORD=jordishhh -p 5432:5432 postgres:latest
 ```

 You can also use services like Mongo Altas for running a Mongo database in the cloud.
+Or running a Postgres on your own with the proper schema.

-Now, launch the auth, user and gateway services.
+Now, launch the ranking, users, jordis and gateway services.
 Just go to each directory and run `npm install` followed by `npm start`.

 Lastly, go to the webapp directory and launch this component with `npm install` followed by `npm start`.

 After all the components are launched, the app should be available in localhost in port 3000.

+You can also access the public API from the `port:8000`.

 ## Deployment